StarcubeLabs/StarcubeLabs.github.io/_posts/2023-05-15-reverse-engineering-ds.markdown

 ### Ghidra wrap-up
 By now, we've explored enough of Ghidra's functionality to get started on reading the assembly code for a game.
 Ghidra has a ton of other useful features for reverse engineering, so you may wish to explore on your own and discover which features strike your fancy.

 Ghidra is great for analyzing code while the game is not running.
-While this can often go far on its own, it is frequently useful to supplement this by analyzing code in action while the game is running.
+While this can go far on its own, it is useful to supplement this by analyzing code in action while the game is running.
 The next section will focus on the debugging capabilities of DeSmuME.

 ## Debugging with DeSmuME
-It is often useful to inspect the state of the game while it is running.
-This includes looking at memory values, stepping through assembly code execution and register changes, and viewing hardware-specific values like currently loaded sprites.
+When reverse engineering, it is often useful to inspect the state of the game while it is running, a process known as __dynamic code analysis__.
+This includes looking at memory values, stepping through assembly code execution, and inspecting registers.
 This section will give a brief survey of some of the debugging capabilities that DeSmuME provides.

 ### Memory viewer
 The memory viewer allows viewing and editing values in main memory.
 The memory viewer can be accessed at _Tools > View Memory_, and will bring up a window that looks like the image below.
 Note that you can select _View Memory_ multiple times to open multiple memory viewer windows.